The Strat: Golden Entertainment

 In June 2017, Golden Entertainment agreed to purchase ACEP.
 Golden Entertainment's $850 million purchase of the company, including the Stratosphere, was completed in October 2017.
 In March 2018, Golden Entertainment announced plans for a $140 million renovation of the Stratosphere that would be completed over three phases.
 According to management, some people were unaware that the Stratosphere was a resort, believing it to be merely an observation tower.
 The renovations were aimed at raising awareness of the resort amenities.
 Renovations were underway later in 2018.
 A new gaming pit was debuted, and 300 rooms were renovated, among other changes.

-On February 1, 2019, plans were announced to rename the resort as The STRAT Hotel, Casino and SkyPod.
-For years, "The Strat" had been used by local residents as a nickname.
+On February 1, 2019, plans were announced to rename the resort as The Strat, a common nickname among local residents.
 The transition to The Strat began with two commercials aired locally two days later, during Super Bowl LIII.
 The name change would become official at a later date.

 A three-piece statue, created by local artists, was installed at the resort's front entrance in April 2019.
 The statue consists of three stainless steel figures staring at the tower.
-They range in height from 9 to 15 feet, with the tallest one pointing at the tower.
+They range in height from nine to 15 feet, with the tallest one pointing at the tower.
 Blake Sartini, the chairman and CEO of Golden Entertainment, said the statue was a symbol of the resort's new branding.
-He also said, "We wanted to create a piece that people would use as a 'wow' moment, an Instagram moment."

 Two areas for live entertainment – one on the casino floor and one in the former space of a lounge – were being added in June 2019, along with a new slot machine lounge.
 "STRAT" signage was installed in August 2019, and renovations on the south end of the casino floor were completed that year.
 Other renovations have included the resort's exterior and landscaping.
 The Strat also installed drone detection technology, alerting the property whenever illegal drones are flown near the tower.

-The resort was officially renamed The Strat Hotel, Casino and SkyPod during a celebration held on January 22, 2020.
+The resort was officially renamed The Strat during a celebration held on January 22, 2020.
 Among the attendees to the event were Nevada governor Steve Sisolak, congresswoman Dina Titus, Sammy Hagar, Guy Fieri, and Rick Springfield.
 Renovations were largely finished at the time, with the exception of a self-check-in area and remodeling that was scheduled to begin on the casino's north side during the second quarter of 2020.
 Half of the resort's 2,427 hotel rooms had been remodeled, and future renovations would also take place on the remaining rooms.
 The 80000 sqft casino, considered dark before, was remodeled with a new color scheme and an open layout.
 A new William Hill sports book was also added.

 The renovations, including four new restaurants, were designed to retain customers who usually only visited the pod area.
-The renovation was also intended to help the property compete against nearby rivals, including the renovated Sahara and two upcoming resorts: The Drew and Resorts World.
+The renovation was also intended to help the property compete against nearby rivals, including the renovated Sahara and two upcoming properties: Resorts World (2021) and Fontainebleau (2023).
+Another renovation, focusing on 537 rooms and the pool area, was completed in 2023.